Catalog 2024-2025

 • ENGL 497 Senior Thesis

-• 3 300-400 level ENGF courses, including at most one film/media course from another department
+• Three 300-400 level ENGF courses, including at most one film/media course from another department

-• 8 of the 11 total classes must be at the 300-400 level, and at least one of these classes must be a 400-level ENGL or ENGF seminar (in addition to the thesis course)
+• Eight of the eleven total classes must be at the 300-400 level, and at least one of these classes must be a 400-level ENGL or ENGF seminar (in addition to the thesis course)

 Major in English with emphasis in Creative Writing